-- If all goes well, those subscribers will click, and those clicks will convert well.
-In the end, you’ll end up with solo ad conversions that cost less than other types of advertising.
+- Conversion: If all goes well, those subscribers will click, and those clicks will convert well.
+Ideally, you’ll end up with solo ad conversions that cost less than other types of advertising.

-That said, there’s also a lot of marketers who say they owe their business to solo ads, that solo ads were how they got their start.
+That said, there are also a lot of marketers who say they owe their business to solo ads and that solo ads were how they got their start.
 So it’s worth your time to at least know how they work.

 Who solo ads would work best for

 - Marketers who have a bit of budget.
 Got a couple of hundred dollars?
 That’s enough to do some basic testing with solo ads.